Rémi Brague: Biography

-While his intellectual influences are various, Brague has developed some of the chief points of his unique account of Western intellectual history in dialogue with the controversial political theorist Leo Strauss.
+While his intellectual influences are various, Brague has developed some of the chief points of his unique account of Western intellectual history in dialogue with the political theorist Leo Strauss.
 Brague has said, "Leo Strauss taught me that when reading a text, you must be open to the possibility that it contains different layers of meaning.
 All philosophical books written before the Enlightenment aim at both a wider audience and a small elite, able to understand the deeper meaning of the texts."
 This approach informed Brague's understanding of Maimonides and the medieval Muslim philosopher Al-Farabi, among others.
 Still, he declared himself unconvinced "that it applies to the Greek philosophers" in the way Strauss has taught.
 Brague holds that "Strauss became so convinced of his way of interpreting texts, that he came to apply it to all sorts of books, even Cervantes Don Quixote.
 Strauss taught me to read very carefully.
 But I don't consider myself a Straussian, nor do the real Straussians consider me one of them."
 Arguably, Brague's "Roman" view of Western Intellectual History (as enunciated in Eccentric Culture) responds to Strauss's famous emphasis on the longstanding tension between Athens and Jerusalem.
 For Brague, we cannot understand this tension fully without considering the historic mediation of Athens and Jerusalem through Rome.
 Likewise, Brague's account of Divine Law in the Western intellectual tradition (as presented in The Law of God) reframes the relationship between faith and reason, the secular and the sacred, in response to Strauss's recurrent emphasis on "the Theological-Political Problem."

 Brague has received numerous awards, including honors from the French National Centre for Scientific Research and the Academy of Moral and Political Science.
 In 2009, he received the Josef Pieper Prize and the Grand prix de philosophie de l'Académie française, and was awarded the 2012 Ratzinger Prize for Theology alongside Brian E. Daley.
 In 2013, he was named a Chevalier de l'Ordre National de la Légion d'honneur.